….. Rajesh Deshpande (based upon my personal visit in February 2011)

 What to eat?

 The delicious Konkani cuisine is a must have while in Diveagar.
 There are many eateries and small hotels in Diveagar serving delicious seafood (King fish, Pomfret, Prawns, Salomon, Mackarel).
 The vegetarians can feast on modak’s, ghavne, and vegeterian lunch consisting of rice, dal, vegetables and Solkadi.
-Gajanan hotel is one good place for seafood.
+Gajanan hotel is a good place for seafood.

 Places to see